srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/02-Create a Web App.md

 ## Lab overview

 In this walkthrough, we will create a new web app that runs a Docker container.
-The container displays a Welcome message.

 ## Lab objectives